A Tutorial on Clustering Analysis for Bayesian Graphical Models using the R packages bgms and easybgm

 The first step is to estimate the model using bgm

-, setting the edge_prior
+, and setting the edge_prior

 argument to "Stochastic-Block"